-General

 This subsection provides a brief overview of the set of NDMs.
 There are five basic types of NDM that are covered by the schemas described in this document: Attitude Data Messages (reference [4]), Orbit Data Messages (reference [5]), Tracking Data Message (reference [6]), Conjunction Data Message (reference [7]), and Re-entry Data Message (reference [8]).
 The remainder of this document conveys the structure of the NDMs in an integrated XML schema set.

 Attitude Data Messages

 Attitude Data Messages comprise two message types used to convey spacecraft attitude information: the Attitude Parameter Message (APM) and Attitude Ephemeris Message (AEM).
 The APM consists of an instantaneous attitude state and optional attitude maneuvers.
 The AEM consists of a history/forecast of the attitude of the object; the history/forecast can be interpolated to obtain the attitude of the spacecraft at times other than those specified in the message.
+Instructions for creating an XML instantiation of the messages in the ADM are specified in section 4 of this document.
 The APM and AEM are specified in reference [4].

 Orbit Data Messages

-Orbit Data Messages comprise three message types used to convey trajectory information: the Orbit Parameter Message (OPM), Orbit Mean Elements Message (OMM), and Orbit Ephemeris Message (OEM).
+Orbit Data Messages comprise four message types used to convey trajectory information: the Orbit Parameter Message (OPM), Orbit Mean Elements Message (OMM), Orbit Ephemeris Message (OEM), and Orbit Comprehensive Message (OCM).
 The OPM consists of a single state vector at a given time that can be propagated to generate the trajectory of the spacecraft; specifications of maneuvers are optional.
 Like the OPM, the OMM also represents an orbit state, but it is calculated on the basis of mean orbital elements instead of osculating elements (there are other differences as well).
 The OEM represents a history/forecast of state vectors that can be interpolated to obtain the state of the spacecraft at times other than those explicitly specified in the message.
-The OPM, OMM, and OEM are specified in reference [5].
+The OCM aggregates and extends OPM, OMM, and OEM content in a single comprehensive hybrid message and includes a great deal of additional information about the spacecraft and its environment.
+Instructions for creating an XML instantiation of the messages in the ODM version 3 are contained in the ODM document itself.
+The OPM, OMM, OEM, and OCM are specified in reference [5].

 Tracking Data Message

 The Tracking Data Message is a single message type for use in exchanging spacecraft tracking data between space agencies.
 Such exchanges are used for distributing tracking data output from interagency cross supports in which spacecraft missions managed by one agency are tracked from a ground station managed by a second agency.
 Additionally, the ability to transfer tracking data between space agencies facilitates the allocation of tracking sessions to alternate antenna resources and increases the ability of space agencies to tolerate availability issues with their primary antennas.
 The TDM supports commonly used ground-based radiometric data types, spacecraft-to-spacecraft Doppler and range, and ancillary information needed to calculate the measurement residuals.
-Instructions for creating an instantiation of the TDM version 2 are contained in the TDM document itself.
+Instructions for creating an XML instantiation of the TDM version 2 are contained in the TDM document itself.
 The TDM is specified in reference [6].

 Conjunction Data Message

 The Conjunction Data Message specifies a single message type for use in exchanging spacecraft conjunction information between originators of conjunction assessments and satellite owner/operators and other authorized parties.
 Such exchanges provide critical information to satellite owner/operators to enable timely collision-avoidance decisions.
 The CDM is applicable to satellite operations in all environments in which close approaches and collisions among satellites are concerns.
-Instructions for creating an instantiation of the CDM are contained in the CDM document itself.
+Instructions for creating an XML instantiation of the CDM are contained in the CDM document itself.
 The CDM is specified in reference [7].

 Re-Entry Data Message